 Care home deep cleaning means more than polishing surfaces or wiping visible touchpoints.
 Residents live in close proximity, and many face heightened infection risks.
-Because of this, every deep clean improves hygiene, lowers transmission, and creates a reassuring environment for residents, families, and inspectors.
-Care homes now treat deep cleaning as essential rather than optional, and for good reason.
+Because of that, every deep clean helps improve hygiene, reduce transmission risk, and create a more reassuring environment for residents, families, and inspectors.

-Teams often ask what a deep clean includes, how long it takes, and whether it offers enough value.
-This guide explains everything clearly.
-It follows the full journey from start to finish: what a deep clean covers, how cleaners approach each task, how long it takes, and what homes should expect before, during, and after the process.
+Teams often ask what a deep clean actually includes, how long it takes, and whether it delivers enough value to justify the disruption.
+This guide explains the full process from start to finish: what a deep clean covers, how cleaners approach it, how long it may take, and what homes should expect before, during, and after the work.

-You will also see simple steps that help staff prepare, maintain results, and embed deep cleaning into your wider infection control approach.
+You will also find practical steps that help staff prepare, maintain results, and make deep cleaning part of a wider infection-control routine.

 What a Care Home Deep Clean Includes

-To help your team follow a repeatable structure, you can use our Care Home Cleaning Schedule, which outlines clear responsibilities and processes.
+To help your team follow a repeatable structure, our Care Home Cleaning Schedule can help clarify responsibilities and improve consistency.

 What a Cleaner Should Do in a Deep Clean

-To prepare effectively, many homes use our Cleaning Audit Preparation Guide, which helps teams organise rooms and workflows before deep cleaning begins.
+Many homes use our Cleaning Audit Preparation Guide to help organise rooms and workflows before deeper cleaning begins.

 How Long a Care Home Deep Clean Takes

-Although every home differs, several factors influence timing.
-Deep cleaning a medium-sized care home usually takes several hours per area.
-Some large communal rooms require most of a day.
-Individual bedrooms may take one to two hours depending on furniture, flooring, and how often the room receives specialist cleaning.
+A medium-sized care home may need several hours per area, while larger communal spaces can take most of a day.
+Individual bedrooms may take one to two hours depending on furniture, flooring, and how often they receive detailed cleaning.

-• Carpeted areas take longer because extraction and drying need more time.
+- Carpeted areas take longer due to extraction cleaning and drying time

-• Kitchens with stubborn grease need longer chemical dwell times.
+- Kitchens may need longer chemical dwell times

 How Much a Deep Clean Costs

-Despite this, deep cleaning saves money because it prevents outbreaks, reduces odour complaints, protects fixtures, and supports compliance.
-It also improves family satisfaction and strengthens inspection readiness.
+However, deep cleaning often saves money long-term.
+It helps prevent outbreaks, reduces odour complaints, protects surfaces, and supports inspection readiness.

 What to Expect Before, During, and After a Deep Clean

-Before the deep clean starts, staff prepare each room.
-They remove personal items, secure medication, and relocate residents temporarily where necessary.
-They inform families so everyone understands the purpose and process.
+Before the deep clean begins, staff typically prepare rooms by removing personal items, securing medication, and relocating residents temporarily where necessary.

 What Not to Do After a Deep Clean